mulderp/mulderp.github.com/_posts/2014-11-27-fast-start-with-backbonejs.md

       </script>
       <script src="https://cdnjs.cloudflare.com/ajax/libs/backbone.js/1.1.0/backbone-min.js">

 Those libs are rather small and may be included in the HTML header above.
-Note: JavaScript modules and dependeny managers can help you bundling external dependencies and improve app performance.
-But this blog post is not yet the place to discuss this.
+Note: JavaScript modules and dependeny managers to bundle external dependencies are quickly important to [help you organize code](http://thinkingonthinking.com/organizing-a-backbone-application/).
+But for a fast start, you can skip this.

-First breath out.
-We are now set to actually build a Backbone app!
+With these libraries in place, we are now set to actually build a Backbone app!

 # Building the Data layer